Dexmodzz/hyprland.conf/README.md

     <td>Super + R</td>
   </tr>
   <tr>
-    <td>Open BraveBrowser Or Your Default Browser You Have Set Up</td>
+    <td>Open Brave-Browser Or Your Default Browser You Have Set Up</td>
     <td>Super + B</td>
   </tr>
   <tr>
-  <td>Open BraveBrowser Or Your Default Browser You Have Set Up in Private</td>
+  <td>Open Brave-Browser Or Your Default Browser You Have Set Up in Private</td>
     <td>Super + I</td>
   </tr>
   <tr>